Frequently Asked Questions

 What is “cap rock”?

-Cap rock is low-permeability rock that does not allow gas and liquids to move through it.
-Carbon dioxide (CO2) is injected in a porous and permeable storage layer and held in place by cap rock, as shown in the figure below.
+Cap rock is low-permeability rock layer that does not allow gas and liquids to move upwards through it.
+Cap rock is the layer that ensures injected CO2 remains in the storage layer and doesn’t impact groundwater supplies or the surface environment.

 How deep does CO2 need to be injected?

-Carbon dioxide (CO2) is stored underground at depths where the pressure is high enough, so it is a liquid rather than a gas, typically 3000’ or deeper.
+Carbon dioxide (CO2) is stored underground at depths where the pressure is high enough, so it is a liquid rather than a gas, typically 3000 ft or deeper.

 Liquid CO2 takes up a much smaller space—a hundred times smaller than as a gas.